linode/apl-docs/docs/for-devs/get-started/lab-1.md

 - The URL to access the Otomi web UI (Otomi Console)
 - Your login credentials

-When you have received the URL of the web UI of Otomi Platform and have a username/password with access permissions, then it's time to sign-in
+When you have received the URL of the web UI and have a username/password, then it's time to sign-in

 ## Sign in to the Console